-Rosewell was a plantation house in Gloucester County, Virginia built by Mann Page and his son, Mann Page II, between 1725 and 1733.
-The house was three stories high, considered one of the grandest and largest homes in colonial America.
+Rosewell was a plantation house in Gloucester County, Virginia, built by Mann Page and his son, Mann Page II, between 1725 and 1733.
+The three-story house was considered one of the grandest and largest homes in colonial America.
 Thomas Jefferson visited his good friend, John Page (the son of Mann Page II), at Rosewell a number of times during his years studying at the College of William and Mary.

 1768 October 4.
 "Gave watermen from Rosewell 2/6."3

 1769 November 7.
 "Gave servt. of J. Page senr.
 1/3."4

 1770 February 21.
 (Jefferson to John Page).
 "Indeed I should be much happier were I nearer to Rosewell and Severn[n] hall. ...
 I reflect often with pleasure on the philosophical evenings I passed at Rosewell in my last visits there."5